sageserpent-open/americium/README.markdown

             likelyToBePrime.immutableSortedSets(BigInteger::compareTo);

     /*
-     Once you've built up the right shape of trials instance, put it to
+     Once you've built up the right kind of trials instance, put it to
      use: specify an upper limit for the number of cases you want to examine and feed them to your test code.
 When your test code throws an exception, the trials machinery will try to shrink down whatever test case caused it.